-At Jack Valenti Law, we have almost four decades of criminal defense experience.
-We have protected the rights of people charged with all types of crimes for more than 38 years.
-We understand the stress and anxiety you face when embroiled in the criminal justice system, and we know that the rules often seem to favor prosecutors and the language used can seem foreign.
-We take a comprehensive approach to criminal defense, making certain we investigate every detail of your case, so that we can get the best possible outcome for you.
+At Jack Venturi Law, we have four decades of criminal defense experience and have protected the rights of people charged with all types of crimes.
+We understand the stress and anxiety you face when embroiled in the criminal justice system, and we know that the rules often seem to favor prosecutors.
+Our New Brunswick manslaughter defense lawyer takes a comprehensive approach to criminal defense, making certain to investigate every detail of your case so that we achieve a favorable outcome on your behalf.

-- Aggravated manslaughter—Aggravated manslaughter requires that you acted reckless, that your recklessness demonstrated an extreme indifference to the value of human life, and that your recklessness caused the death of another person
+- Aggravated manslaughter — Aggravated manslaughter requires that you acted recklessly, that your recklessness demonstrated an extreme indifference to the value of human life, and that your recklessness caused the death of another person.

-- Reckless manslaughter—You can be charged with reckless manslaughter (NJSA 2C:11-4b(1)) if you acted recklessly and caused the death of another.
-There is no requirement that your behavior show an indifference to the value of human life.
+- Reckless manslaughter — You can be charged with reckless manslaughter (NJSA 2C:11-4b(1)) if you acted recklessly and caused the death of another.
+There is no requirement that your behavior showed an indifference to the value of human life.

 - Involuntary manslaughter — You can be charged with involuntary manslaughter if you cause the death of another person through an act committed in the heat of passion from reasonable provocation.